Solar Energy: The Full Picture

 • 78 million tonnes of projected global solar panel waste by 2050 (IRENA)

-• Panels contain lead solder, cadmium, and other materials requiring managed disposal
+• Panels contain lead solder, cadmium, and other materials that may require managed disposal

-• Recycling recovers <30% of panel value — landfill remains the default path
+• Recycling recovers <30% of panel value — landfill remains the most common end-of-life path

 • No jurisdiction has built recycling infrastructure at the scale needed